saluteyey/ENVI5809-Final/README.md

 ## Research questions:
 1. What are the sea surface temperature range along the humpback whale migration route?
-2. Does salinity change influence humpback whale migration?
+2. Does salinity change accompanied with humpback whale migration?
 3. What is the predicted sea surface temperature range along the humpback whale migration route?

 ## Analysis plan: